China says must ditch gold obsession to root out sports graft

 Speaking at an internal meeting on fighting corruption, sports minister Liu Peng said the sector needed to think deeply about why it had a graft problem and take "decisive steps" to excise it.

-"It is mainly focussed on rewards for putting gold above all else, which has warped the spirit of sports," Liu said, in comments carried by the party's graft-busting Central Commission for Discipline Inspection.
+"It is mainly focused on rewards for putting gold above all else, which has warped the spirit of sports," Liu said, in comments carried by the party's graft-busting Central Commission for Discipline Inspection.

 This has created "numerous problems" and must be banished, he added, without elaborating.